Scalekit FAST MCP Integration is now live

 • Latency or load issues introduced by the wrapper layer

+It's also important to monitor tool behavior to ensure MCP tools operate safely and as expected.
 This feedback helps you decide whether to simplify, enhance, or eventually replace the wrapper with native MCP logic.

 A good first implementation sets the foundation for future tool evolution.
 Keep the scope tight, validate thoroughly, and treat the wrapper config as real infrastructure, even if it started as a quick experiment.